DrewKiino/Pacific/README.md

 # Copyright

-*If your work is presented in this framework and you do not wanted to be, please let me know at:*
+*If your work is presented in this framework and you do not want it to be, please let me know at:*

  ```andrew@totemv.com```